flicstar/flicstar.github.io/writing/_posts/2024-04-28-minecraft.md

 PS: I also learnt, after punching a poor cow many a time, that to put on a name tag you do a long press.
 A friggin’ long press on poor Daisy.

-## Links
+### Links & resources

 Many of the Minecraft tutorials suffer from the curse of knowledge.
-It’s such an old game with many device options - which means many control choices.
+It’s such an old game, with many device options, so a lot of the more granular instructions get glossed over or assumed completely.
+No fix for this, just sayin'.

+Here's a few link I'm keeping for future reference:

 - [Chunkbase seed map](https://www.chunkbase.com/apps/seed-map)
 - [Dig Minecraft](https://www.digminecraft.com) for good tutorials